Here are five life lessons that are not taught at school.

 4. Disperse negativity with negativity.
 Not with apathy.

 Minus multiplied by minus equals plus.
 Destruction is not negative in itself.
 Having the power to destroy does not make one unethical.
-The ethics of power are determined by whether the result is in objective favor of the greater good.
-Stress laid on the word “OBJECTIVE” for many dictators have appeared and in the name of the greater good, spread greater destruction instead.
+The ethics of power is determined by the nature of the effects of its application.

 Ethics is not an heroic philosophy or self-sacrifice in an imperfect and aggressive world.
 When a situation that involves many parties, results in causing any kind of harm to a person, then this is an unhealthy situation and one must have the power to walk away physically but most of all mentally.
 Agreeing to take part in such a situation as the victim, by consciously or unconsciously denying to fight, in the name of ethics and goodness, creates an agreement where the denial of self-defense creates further violence, that of self-violence.
 And when nothing else works sing the F**k You song!